 - Sumida River: it’s a quite long river, but it’s worth strolling along its banks at least from Azuma Bridge to Komagata Bridge.
 A unique and highly recommended experience is taking one of the boats that take you from Sumida to Odaiba (an artificial island created in Tokyo).
 This boat ride allows you to enjoy the city from the water.
 On the way to Odaiba, you can see the impressive Rainbow Bridge.
 You can get more information about the boats by clicking here.

-- Tokyo Sky Tree: the tallest tower (not building) in the world at 643 meters.
+Do you feel like something fancier?
+After all, when will you be coming back to Japan?
+Maybe next year, lol.
+Another good way to end your day or your trip, is to go on a fancy cruise with a Japanese course dinner and unlimited drinks, all this enlivened with incredible views of the Sky Tree Towers and Tokyo Bay.
+You can book your Yakatabune dinner cruise here. - Tokyo Sky Tree: the tallest tower (not building) in the world at 643 meters.
 The entrance fee is a bit expensive, but it’s definitely worth it.
 The views of one giant (Tokyo) from the top of another giant (Sky Tree) are breathtaking.
 On a clear day, you can even see Mount Fuji!
-I recommend, as always, going during sunset to enjoy the views of the city before and after the sun sets.
+I recommend, as always, going during sunset to enjoy the city before and after the sun sets.
+Pro Tip: Tokyo’s Sky Tree is one of the most popular attractions in the city.
+I recommend booking your ticket in advance, especially if you plan to go just before sunset.

 South: